 Now let’s look at the impact Part D will have on your wallet.
 There are four stages of Medicare Part D related to the amount you pay:

 Like any form of Medicare, Part D does not cover 100% of the costs.
-Every Part D plan as a yearly deductible that, as of 2020, cannot exceed $435 (deductibles vary by provider).
-So, this means that you will have to pay up to the first $435 worth of prescription drugs every year before Medicare will begin to cover the costs.
-However, deductibles usually only apply to tier 3, 4, and 5 drugs.
+Every Part D plan as a yearly deductible that, as of 2024, cannot exceed $545 (deductibles vary by provider).
+So, this means that you will have to pay up to the first $545 worth of prescription drugs every year before Medicare will begin to cover the costs.
+On many plans, the deductible only applies to tiers 3-5.
+It is important to carefully check the summary of benefits for the plan you are considering purchasing.

 Initial Coverage Period

 During the coverage gap, you must pay a set percentage of the cost of medications.
-As of 2020, the coverage limit (or the amount that signals the end of the initial coverage period and beginning of a coverage gap) is $4,020.
-Once the coverage gap starts, you will begin paying up to 25% of the cost of brand-name drugs and 37% of generic medications (these limits and percentages are liable to change every year).
+As of 2024, the coverage limit (or the amount that signals the end of the initial coverage period and beginning of a coverage gap) is $5,030.
+You can read more about the coverage gap here.

 Medicare Part D also includes Catastrophic Coverage to limit the amount you pay out-of-pocket on prescription drugs every year.
-Medicare sets a limit ($6,350 in 2020) for how much you can spend on medication before your Catastrophic Coverage kicks in.
-Once this happens, you will start paying just 5% of the cost of medications or $8.95 per prescription, whichever is higher.
+Medicare sets a limit ($8,000 in 2024) for how much you can spend on medication before your Catastrophic Coverage kicks in.
+It assures you only pay a small coinsurance amount or copayment for covered drugs for the rest of the year.

 The Donut Hole Explained